shadowsking/online-library/README.md

 - --end_page: end page in the category
 - --book_folder: folder for downloaded books
 - --image_folder: folder for downloaded images
-- --dest_folder: path to the catalog with the parsing results
+- --dest_file: path to the catalog with the parsing results
 - --skip_imgs: skips downloading images
 - --skip_txt: skips downloading text documents